brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

 ### 1.6.22 ###
-- Fix: Retina Image - Navigating to custom URLs by clicking on images.
+- Fix: Retina Image - Navigating to custom URL by clicking on images.

 ### 1.6.21 ###
 - Fix: Site Logo - Width and height settings not applying to the logo.